-And this means you can apply for a short tenure to any company demonstrating the required skills and try it out as a practice job before getting a fixed position or promotion to a newer company.
-Currently there are 69,845+ positions available for a DevOps Team globally, According to LinkedIn.
+This means you can apply for a short tenure to any company demonstrating the required skills and try it out as a practice job before getting a fixed position or promotion to a newer company.
+Currently, there are 69,845+ positions available for a DevOps Team globally, According to LinkedIn.

 So you can create a strong profile on LinkedIn, search for “DevOps Team” and apply to a team.

 Learn DevOps from Free Resources